nocrm-io/salesforce-connector/README.md

 with a Salesforce account.
 You can map your lead fields and your sales pipeline step to Salesforce ones.

-/!\ DISCLAIMER : This project is a proof of concept and not meant to be used in production at this stage
+:warning: DISCLAIMER : This project is a proof of concept and not meant to be used in production at this stage

 ## What you need to test the app